 Hall of Famer Patrick Roy recorded his 17th career playoff shutout on May 2, 2001, in a 3-0 win against the Los Angeles Kings, in Game 4 of the Western Conference Semifinals.
 The Colorado Avalanche scored all three goals in the second period, including two in 1:46 by Milan Hejduk and Chris Drury.

-The Carolina Hurricanes’ magical run to the Stanley Cup had a big moment on May 2, 2006.
+The Hurricanes’ magical run to the Stanley Cup had a big moment on May 2, 2006.
 Corey Stillman scored early in overtime to knock the Canadiens out of the Eastern Conference Semifinals.
-After the Hurricanes lost the first two games of the series on home ice, rookie goaltender Cam Ward takes over and wins four games in a row.
+After the Hurricanes lost the first two games of the series on home ice, rookie goaltender Cam Ward took over and won four games in a row.

 On May 2, 2012, the Rangers beat the Washington Capitals 3-2, in triple overtime, in Game 3 of the Eastern Conference Semifinals.
 Marian Gaborik scores the game-winner in the franchise’s longest playoff contest since a triple-overtime loss to the Bruins in 1939.
 The victory also snapped goaltender Henrik Lundqvist’s personal seven-game losing streak in overtime.